nawabahmadreshi/documentation/README.md

 This is the documentation for the docs.
 It describes how the site works, what is supported, and best practices to make collaboration easier.

-For a sample file with the most common elements preloaded, see `_template.md`
+For a sample file with the most common elements preloaded, see `features/template.md` (preview available [here](https://dev.branch.io/features/template/)).

 ## Editing procedure